hsinhaoyu/hugo_theme_pickles/README.md

 ## In this forked version:
 - Write microblogs with ```hugo new micro/filename.md```.
 - To use KaTeX, add ```math: true``` in the front matter of the post.
+- At this stage, KaTeX is not supported for microblogs.

 ## License